Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Evaluation

 Consider a real-life situation where clients experience changes in the amount of collected data, e.g., seasonal demands in shops specializing in certain types of products or bursts of the number of service requests.
 For this experiment, such \textit{quantity} drift is modeled by increasing the number of samples drawn from the data generator every 50 epochs, starting with 5,000 samples, then increasing to 10,000 and 15,000.
 The SLOs were set to 2 seconds for time and 97\% for model performance SLO.
 The number of federated clients was set to 10.
+The dynamic of both SLO fulfillments is shown in Figure~\ref{fig:slos_10_clients_quantity_skew}.